Lekematti/bcwt-Project/README.md

-First steps
+# Instruction

-create a .env file to root and put this in there:
+### First step: create a .env file to root and put this in there:
 DB_HOST="localhost"
 DB_NAME=""
 DB_USER=""
 DB_PASSWORD=""
 JWT_SECRET=""

+### Second: run npm install and the following after.
+(Note: run npm in terminal):
-1. run npm install.
+1. npm i -g nodemon
-2. -g nodemom
-2. npm i(or install) express.
+2. npm i express
-3. npm i express validator.
+3. npm i express-validator
-4. cors
+4. npm i cors
-5. multer
+5. npm i multer
-4. npm i mysql2
+6. npm i mysql2
-5. npm i bcryptjs.
+7. npm i bcryptjs
-6. npm i jsonwebtoken.
+8. npm i jsonwebtoken
-7. npm i passport.
+9. npm i passport
-8. passport-local
+10. npm i passport-local
-9. passport-jwt
+11. npm i passport-jwt
-8. sharp
-8. npm i dotenv.
+12. npm i npm i dotenv

+### Third: make a file to root named .gitignore and in the file it should have these:
+1. node_modules/
+2. jspm_packages/
+3. .env
+4. uploads/*
+5. !uploads/.gitkeep

+### Fourth: create an uploads folder to root and make a file there named .gitkeep

+##### End of instructions :)